Cusco Airport: General Information and Useful Tips

 At the baggage collection carousels within the terminal there are two small desks offering airport transfers.
 Llama Taxis are one these, their fleet of taxis comprises of modern and safe black Toyota saloons.
 The price from Cusco Airport to Plaza de Armas or any of Cusco’s tourist hotels (within the city) is 45/55 Soles (US$15).

 Beyond this just outside the door to the building to your left, a vast quantity of taxi drivers congregate (you can´t miss them).
 In typical Peruvian taxi driver style, they can be a little overbearing and very persistent, but don’t let this put you off.
 No taxis are metered here so you will need to agree a price first before getting in.
-The price of a taxi from Cusco Airport to the historic centre of Cusco is around 10 – 15 soles (US$ 3.50 – 5.00) for the 20 minute journey.
+The price of a taxi from Cusco Airport to the historic centre of Cusco is around 10 – 15 soles (US$ 3.50 – 5.00) for the 20 minute journey (ask your Peru Hop guide for more information about rates).
 Be aware that taxi drivers will start by offering a price of 25 – 30 Soles (US$ 7.50 – 10.00) or even higher.
 You will need patience and the ability to negotiate firmly to ensure you get a fair price.
 Taxi drivers are required to pay a 2 Soles parking fee when leaving Cusco Airport, and often ask for this from the passenger in addition to the pre-agreed fare, be firm and inform them this was not the agreement.

 As you leave the terminal building to avoid the baying mob of taxi drivers on the left it is possible to walk to the right along a footpath by the car park wall.
 This will lead you out to the gate where you will find a cab for under 10 soles to anywhere in Cusco.